 We promote women's professional advancement by providing career advancement support through training and coaching tailored to each career stage, enhancing support systems for balancing work and child care, and promoting awareness throughout the workplace, including by encouraging men to take childcare leave.
-The numerical target for the number of women in management positions by July 2019, which was set in the previous medium-term business plan, was not achieved, partly due to the setting of challenging targets.
-However, as a result of the promotion of women's professional advancement as a management strategy, we made significant progress in increasing the number of women in management positions at the manager and assistant manager, exceeding the Japanese government's recommended targets (Our representation is 22.2% and 54.5%, respectively as of July 2019).
+As a result of the promotion of women's professional advancement as a management strategy, we made significant progress in increasing the number of women in management positions at the manager and assistant manager, exceeding the Japanese government's recommended targets (Our representation is 23.6% and 55.2%, respectively as of July 2020).